If You Can Do This in Less Than a Minute, Your Heart Is in Good Shape

-Ever wonder about the state of your heart health?
+Ever wondered about the state of your heart health?
 You’re not alone.
-Living a healthy lifestyle and participating in regular yearly checkups can’t tell us everything.
+While living a healthy lifestyle and undergoing regular checkups are important, they may not provide a comprehensive assessment of our heart function.

 What Is a Stair Test?